Shania: Still the One: Development

 Having last performed live in July 2004 during her Up!
 Tour, Twain announced the Vegas residency on June 8, 2011.
 During a press conference announcing the show, she said that she will "let [her] imagination run wild" and that she is "going to go nuts creatively" for the show.
 She revealed that: "It's been a healing year, I've learned how to commit myself and put that into healing, instead of fear and anxiety, which is a big turnaround".

 The show was created by Twain, produced by AEG Live and directed by Raj Kapoor.
-The purpose of the show is to "take fans on a spectacular journey through the various stages of Shania's life and career in an unforgettable evening filled with music, multi-sensory and visual experiences, fashion and the unexpected".
-Kapoor revealed that: "Shania wants her fans to share her spirit and passion in 4D and this show will capture the essence, soul and inspirations of Shania and her timeless music and lyrics brought to life with extraordinary beauty and powerfully intense visuals.
+The purpose of the show was to "take fans on a spectacular journey through the various stages of Shania's life and career in an unforgettable evening filled with music, multi-sensory and visual experiences, fashion and the unexpected".
+Kapoor revealed that "Shania wants her fans to share her spirit and passion in 4D and this show will capture the essence, soul and inspirations of Shania and her timeless music and lyrics brought to life with extraordinary beauty and powerfully intense visuals.
 Shania's creative world will be an immersive fusion of music, fantasy, spectacle and the fragile beauty of nature all brought together in a night of unforgettable entertainment."

 Of getting over her vocal dysphonia, Twain told Las Vegas Weekly: "I am being very conscientious.
 I take a lot of steam showers, and [former Colosseum headliner] Bette Midler has recommended some [throat] sprays.
 Everybody has given me their little tips, and I'm just being very careful.
 I take good care of myself."